Global universal approximation of functional input maps on weighted spaces: Introduction

 Let us remark that there is of course an extensive literature on neural networks with infinite dimensional input and output spaces.
 Early instances can be found in \cite{chen95,mhaskar97b,stinchcombe99,rossi05} for learning non-linear functionals.
 For more recent results we refer to \cite{kratsios20,kratsios23} for approximation on non-Euclidean spaces, to \cite{benth21} for approximation on Fr\'echet spaces, and to \cite{song23} for approximation rates for non-linear functionals on $L^p$-spaces.
 Moreover, echo-state network architectures were considered in \cite{grigoryeva18,gonon23} and so-called metric hypertransformers in \cite{acciaio2022metric}, which are both shown to be universal for adapted maps between suitably defined discrete-time path spaces.
 In addition, for learning the solution of a partial differential equation, we refer to the works on physics-informed neural networks in \cite{raissi19}, neural operators in \cite{stuart21}, DeepONets in \cite{lu21,lanthaler22}, and the references therein.

-The crucial novelty of the current work are global UATs for (generalizations of) continuous functions beyond compacts.
-While classical UATs on compacts ensure the existence of an approximation over a fixed compact set, our results yield a global approximation.
-These UATs on non-compacts are highly relevant in areas like stochastic analysis or mathematical finance, where the model space is given by a generically non-comact sets of paths.
+The crucial novelty of the current work are global UATs for (generalizations of) continuous functions beyond compact sets.
+While classical UATs on compact domains ensure the existence of an approximation over a fixed compact set, our results yield a global approximation.
+These UATs on non-compact domains are highly relevant in areas like stochastic analysis or mathematical finance, where the model space is given by a generically non-compact set of paths.
 An important class of functional input maps in mathematical finance are so-called non-anticipative functionals introduced in \cite{dupire09,contfournie13}.
 We translate our general UAT to this setup and illustrate in Section~\ref{SecNE} the numerical performance of FNNs when approximating the running maximum of a standard Brownian motion.

 Apart from neural networks, there are many other families which can serve as universal approximators on function spaces.
-One well-known example is the \emph{signature of a path} which actually serves as linear regression basis.
-It plays a central role in rough path theory (see e.g.,~\cite{lyons07, friz10, friz2020course}) and lately also in econometrics and mathematical finance see e.g., \cite{levin13, kiraly19, perez19, BHLPW:20, kalsi20, arribas2020sig, perez19, cuchiero20sign, NSSBWL:21, BHRS:21, MH:21, AGTZ:22, chevyrev22, cuchiero2022signature, primavera22, neufeld22} and the references therein).
-Similarly as for neural networks, UATs for linear functions of the signature have been proved on compact sets of paths (see e.g.~\cite{perez19,cuchiero2022signature} for continuous semimartingales and \cite{primavera22} for c\`adl\`ag paths).
+One well-known example is the \emph{signature of a path} which actually serves as a linear regression basis.
+It plays a central role in rough path theory (see, e.g., \cite{lyons07, friz10, friz2020course}) and lately also in econometrics and mathematical finance (see, e.g., \cite{levin13, kiraly19, perez19, BHLPW:20, kalsi20, arribas2020sig, cuchiero20sign, NSSBWL:21, BHRS:21, MH:21, AGTZ:22, chevyrev22, cuchiero2022signature, primavera22, neufeld22} and the references therein).
+Similarly as for neural networks, UATs for linear functions of the signature have been proved on compact sets of paths (see, e.g., \cite{perez19,cuchiero2022signature} for continuous semimartingales and \cite{primavera22} for c\`adl\`ag paths).
 Note that in the context of (semi-)martingales the Wiener-Ito chaos decomposition with iterated stochastic integrals instead of the signature (see \cite{ito51} for Brownian motion and \cite{ito56} for processes with stationary increments) can be seen as global UAT for the $L^2$-norm with respect to the Wiener measure (see also the $L^p$-version with (random) neural networks of \cite{neufeld22}).